hanfak/greedy-db/README.md

         * Infrastructure
             * dataproviders
                 * (x) database, mysql or mongodb??, connection pool???,
+                    * Store the object and fields in db,
+                        * import: convert to json to objects, pass objects to sql insert
+                        * Query: sql finds the results, sql query result to value or smaller object
+                        * Issues: lots of tables, relations,complex queries
+                        * Benefits: sql query faster, easy to validate each field, easier to do complex queries with conditions on other fields in future
+                    * store timestamp and json as whole in db field so usecase can call json library (in infrastructure) to find value for a specific field
+                        * import: extract timestamp, pass timestamp and json to sql insert
+                        * query: query with conditions on timestamp, result is json string, convert to object or jackson
+                        * Issues: size of json to store, convert json string into object, querying on other fields will be complex in java (turn to array, loading lots of data in memory)
+                        * Benefits: simple tables, simple queries, java code will search for field
             * entrypoints
                 * (x) Web - Jetty webserver
+                    * Validate well formed json
+                    * Handle unknown stream name in path, ie 404
+                    * Handle null values returned from use case
                 * (x) Scheduled Jobs
         * Configuration
             * (x) dependency injection/wiring (guice?)